World-of-Workflows/WorkflowsUniversity/docs/01_about/README.md

 1. A media company uses World of Workflows integrated with ChatGPT to write draft articles on incoming press releases automatically.
 2. A soccer club uses World of Workflows to notify coaches and managers when it is their turn to put up or take down nets on a soccer field based on the draw in an external system.
-3. An independent school uses World of Workflows to manage its enrolment process.
+3. An independent school uses World of Workflows to manage its enrollment process.
 4. A managed service provider uses World of Workflows to correctly bill customers for their telephone voice usage.
 5. A sporting club uses World of Workflows to automatically generate a weekly newsletter.
 6. A not-for-profit uses World of Workflows to manage its grant application process.
+7. Australia's largest limousine company relies on World of Workflows to perform the complex task of scheduling their drivers to collect passengers.